Compiling for Different Devices

 In addition to the configuration options available on the UI, you can also pass your own set of command line options to the Xamarin.iOS build tool (mtouch).

-Xamarin Studio lets user configure two important properties: the iPhoneOS SDK to use to build your software and the minimum required OS version.
+Visual Studio for Mac lets you configure two important properties related to the SDK: the iOS SDK version used to build your software and the Deployment Target (or the minimum required iOS version).